 - Since parents are fundamentally responsible for the upbringing of their children, it makes sense they have access to materials being taught at their children’s school.
 It should be reasonably easy to access the information.

 - Current law providing for parental review of material is meaningless if parents can’t readily access the material.
 SB 1058 breaks down onerous restrictions and allows more transparency, without burdening school staff with a lot of extra work.
 Everyone wants transparency.

 - Parents can already easily access grades, financial and enrollment information, graduation and dropout stats, and more on a school’s website.
 It should be just as easy for parents to access materials being used to teach their children.

-SB 1058 ensures parents have reasonable access to review instructional materials and activities used in their child’s district or charter school, including textbooks (print or digital), reading materials, websites, videos, and online applications, used for student instruction.
+SB 1058 ensures parents have reasonable access to review available instructional materials and activities used in their child’s district or charter school, including textbooks (print or digital), reading materials, websites, videos, and online applications, used for student instruction.
 This also includes presentations, assemblies, and lectures.